Supporting unified communications and collaboration applications on the wide-area network (WAN) is a growing challenge,

 The opportunity to provide WAN management services to support UC will only grow in coming years since the number of remote workers is expected to continue increasing.

 One major driver of this growth is increased adoption of green and teleworking policies.
-Thirty-seven percent of organizations now have teleworking policies, and another 23% have green initiatives in place to promote the use of real-time collaboration applications such as video and Web conferencing, with
+Thirty-seven percent of organizations now have teleworking policies, and another 23% have green initiatives in place to promote the use of real-time collaboration applications such as video and Web conferencing, with the goal of reducing business travel.

 Although UC and collaboration tools are considered "nice to have" in many other circumstances, they are critical to the success of these virtual organizations.
 Only 16% of companies are doing absolutely nothing with UC.
 More than one-third are in the initial planning stage.
 Another 28% are in a limited deployment, meaning they are implementing a few applications to a limited number of locations.
 The remaining companies have already adopted and are implementing a UC strategy.